-- 8. If the Recognised Body does not comply with a Direction, the FRC may apply to the High Court under section 1225C of the Act for a Compliance Order.
-The FRC may also apply directly to the Court for a Compliance Order, without first issuing a Direction. - 9.
-Before applying for a Compliance Order the FRC will consider the following (nonexhaustive) factors: - a.
-If the FRC has not issued a Direction, why not, and should the Recognised Body be offered the opportunity to comply with a Direction before the FRC applies for a Compliance Order; - b.
-Has the Recognised Body unreasonably refused to enter into discussions regarding the non-compliance; - c.
-Is application for a Compliance Order proportionate to the non-compliance in question, having regard to the factors listed in paragraph 5; - d.
-Is there likely to be an imminent and significant adverse effect upon the regulation of statutory audit, statutory audit clients and any others, should the non-compliance continue.
+- 10. If the Recognised Body does not comply with the Requirements or with a Direction issued by the FRC, the FRC is empowered to apply to the High Court under section 1225C of the Act for a Compliance Order. - 11.
+The FRC will usually only consider applying for a Compliance Order where: - a. the Recognised Body has not complied with or successfully challenged a Direction which the FRC has issued in accordance with these Guidelines; and - b. it is proportionate to the non-compliance in question to apply for a Compliance Order, having regard to the factors listed in paragraph 5; and/or - c. there is likely to be an imminent and significant adverse effect upon the regulation of statutory audit, statutory audit clients and any others, should the non-compliance continue.